IKEARiot/QuickClassStuffer/Readme.md

 Limitations and caveats
 -----------------------
 Must use decorated classes for fairly obvious reasons; not true POCO.
+Limited (non-existent) error-handling.

 Author
 ------
-Gareth Case
+GC